Ionian Islands: Venetian rule

 The Lion of St. Mark, symbol of the Venetian Republic, at the New Fortress of Corfu, the longest-held of Venice's overseas possessions.

 From 1204, the Republic of Venice controlled Corfu and slowly all the Ionian islands fell under Venetian rule.
 In the 15th century, the Ottomans conquered most of Greece, but their attempts to conquer the islands were largely unsuccessful.
 Zakynthos passed permanently to Venice in 1482, Kefalonia and Ithaki in 1483, Lefkada in 1502.
 Kythera had been in Venetian hands since 1238.

-The islands became the only part of the Greek-speaking world to escape Ottoman rule.
-During this time, large numbers of Greeks moved to the Ionian islands to escape Ottoman persecution.
+The islands became the only part of the Greek-speaking world that did not come under Ottoman rule.
+During this time, large numbers of Greeks moved to the Ionian islands.
 Smaller numbers of Albanian, Aromanian and Slavic-speaking Christians also fled to the islands, though they quickly assimilated into the Greek majority.

 Venetian was the official language of the islands during this period, and many Greeks adopted the Venetian language for social advancement.
 This was bolstered by the arrival of thousands of settlers from other parts of the Venetian Republic, forming the basis of the Corfiot Italian community.
 The majority of the island, however, remained ethnically, linguistically and religiously Greek.
 Many Corfiot Italians later Hellenised, adopting the Greek language and religion, such as Ioannis Kapodistrias.

 In the 18th century, a Greek national independence movement began to emerge, and the free status of the Ionian islands made them the natural base for exiled Greek intellectuals, freedom fighters and foreign sympathisers.
 The islands became more self-consciously Greek as the 19th century, the century of romantic nationalism, neared.